Ancient Medicine And The Walnut Tradition

 Walnuts in Medicine Today

 In conclusion, walnuts are still a superfood worth adding to your diet regardless of their ability to cure ailments.
-To clarify, the recent data on walnuts arrives as the result of modern-day studies and continuous research.
-Not simply because they resemble brains in appearance.
+To clarify, the recent data on walnuts arrives as the result of modern-day studies and continuous research, not simply because they resemble brains in appearance.